Why Kenya is trying to count every single animal

 The great wildlife census will be critical to understanding and protecting the more than 1,000 species which are native to Kenya, some of which have seen alarming population declines over the last few decades, according to scientists.

-Conservations are using GPS trackers, aircraft, camera traps and manpower to track animals.
+Conservationists are using GPS trackers, aircraft, camera traps and manpower to track animals.

 Bethlehem Feleke